Struct

 g_variant_type_is_maybe

-Determines if the given type is a maybe type.
-This is true if the type string for type starts with an ‘m’.
+Determines if the given type is a ‘maybe’ type.

 g_variant_type_is_subtype_of